 Local festivals in Ecuador are the heart and soul of many communities.
 They are found in the highest Andean towns and the smallest jungle enclaves, in tiny fishing villages and large cities like Quito, Cuenca, and Guayaquil.
 Many are well advertised and openly invite international tourists.
 Some smaller festivals are best visited with an Ecuadorian friend or a local guide to avoid making cultural faux-pas.

 Unfortunately, the smaller the location, the harder it is to gather good information about exact dates and times of parades and festivals.
 If you are an adventurous traveler with time on your hands, your best bet is to arrive a few days before the “official” holiday and to ask locals about dates and times.
 Festivals that do not fall on national holidays are most often celebrated on the closest weekend.

-But if you don’t have time hang out and learn, then our continually growing list of annual festivals in Ecuador might give you an idea for your next vacation to the mainland.
-And you can always ask a question of local guides in our forum (we can help with translations).
-Events below are linked to our event calendar where Ecuadorian businesses and guides registered with Not Your Average American advertise their day trips and tours to make your trip planning even easier!
+But if you don’t have time to hang out and learn, then our continually growing list of annual festivals in Ecuador might give you an idea for your next vacation to the mainland.

 The Diablado de Píllaro, Tungurahua Province

 The Diablado de Píllaro has ancient roots harking back to Spanish Colonial times.
 Participants don elaborate, horned masks and red clothing as local musicians, dancers, and civic organizations accompany them through the city streets.
 Parades take place each afternoon from January 1-6th.